fleetdm/fleet/docs/Deploy/Reference-Architectures.md

 ### Redis

 Fleet uses Redis to ingest and queue the results of distributed queries, cache data, etc. Many cloud providers (such as [AWS](https://aws.amazon.com/elasticache/) and [GCP](https://console.cloud.google.com/launcher/details/click-to-deploy-images/redis)) host reliable Redis services which you may consider for this purpose.
 A well supported Redis [Docker image](https://hub.docker.com/_/redis/) also exists if you would rather run Redis in a container.
-For more information on how to configure the `fleet` binary to use the correct Redis instance, see the [Redis Configuration](https://fleetdm.com/docs/configuration/fleet-server-configuration#redis) section.
+For more information on how to configure the `fleet` binary to use the correct Redis instance, see the [Redis configuration](https://fleetdm.com/docs/configuration/fleet-server-configuration#redis) documentation.

 ## Systemd